 Elisheva L. Dienstfrey ’95

 My life post-Oxy is actually quite relevant to what I studied there (and during my year abroad in Jerusalem at Hebrew University).
-Here is a summary of what I’ve done in the 13+ (has it really been that long?) years since I graduated: Upon graduating from Occidental College with a double major in Religious Studies and Music, I began a five year program at the H.L.
+Here is a summary of what I’ve done since I graduated all those years ago: Upon graduating from Occidental College with a double major in Religious Studies and Music, I began a five year program at the H.L.
 Miller Cantorial School of the Jewish Theological Seminary of America, ultimately obtaining investiture as Hazzan (Cantor) and a masters of Sacred Music in 2000.
 While in school at JTS, I married Tobias Dienstfrey, a graduate of Brandeis University and the University of Judaism.
 After graduating from Cantorial School, I started work as the Hazzan of Agudas Achim Congregation in Alexandria, VA.
 There, I found the perfect blend of a warm community and a fantastic team of professionals.
-I found a true home in Alexandria with Tobias, and we have joyfully welcomed three children to our family: Margalit Leora (7), Akiva Yosef (5), and Hadassah (Dassi) Lailey (1).
+I found a true home in Alexandria with Tobias, and we have joyfully welcomed four children to our family: Margalit Leora, Akiva Yosef, Hadassah (Dassi) Lailey, and Lev Amitai.
 I love my job.
 Not only do I get to sing all the time (the most public part of my job is leading services, which are mostly sung, and performing in concerts), but I also have the privilege of working as member of the clergy in other ways.
 I officiate at life cycle events, from baby namings to weddings to funerals, I visit those who are sick in the community, I meet with people to counsel and console.
-I put together musical performances, I write articles for our Synagogue Bulletin.
+I put together musical performances, I write articles for our Synagogue Bulletin, and I even sing and play guitar with our synagogue band, Ein Lanu Z'man (Hebrew for "We Have No Time").
 And I teach – a lot.
 I work with the parents of newborns, I teach in the preschool, I work with our school-age religious school students.
 I tutor b’nai mitzvah, teach the teens in the confirmation program, and I direct a high school a cappella group.
 I also teach in our adult education program, teaching a variety of subjects including basic Jewish ritual, Jewish music and Jewish liturgy.
 But the best part of my job is learning from the amazing people I work, meet, and pray with — my congregants, my colleagues and my friends.
 The Religious Studies Program at Occidental started me on this great journey that I hope will never end.
 Many thanks to all those who helped direct me on this path!

 Paula S. Wallace ’94